mathworks/Open-Microscopy-Data-MATLAB/README.md

 # Analyse Open Microscopy Data in MATLAB

-A MATLAB Live Script with accompanying Jupyter Notebook to access and use Microscopy image data sets from the Open Microscopy database
+A MATLAB Live Script with accompanying Jupyter Notebook to access and analyze Microscopy image data sets from the Open Microscopy database

 ## Get started